oscar6echo/poker5/poker_keygen/README.md

 ## Overview

 The purpose of this repo is to brute force search for keys which enable to uniquely identify a poker hand with a few sums, bitshift and bitmask.
 AFAIK this algo was introduced by [SpecialK](https://github.com/kennethshackleton/SKPokerEval).

 The sets of keys are:

 + **suit** keys:
     4 keys mapped to suits Spades, Hearts, Diamonds, Clubs.
     They are such that the sums of any 2 combinations of 7 suits are distinct.
     They enable to determine whether a 7-card hand is a flush.

 + **flush five** keys:
-    13 keys for faces 1, 2, 3,.., 9, T, J, Q, K, A
+    13 keys for faces 1, 2, 3,.., 9, T, J, Q, K, A.
-    They are such that the sums of any 2 combinations of 5 distinct faces are distinct They allow to uuid a 5-card flush hand.
+    They are such that the sums of any 2 combinations of 5 distinct faces are distinct.
+    They allow to uuid a 5-card flush hand.

 + **face five** keys:
-    13 keys for faces 1, 2, 3,.., 9, T, J, Q, K, A
+    13 keys for faces 1, 2, 3,.., 9, T, J, Q, K, A.
-    They are such that the sums of any 2 combinations of 5 faces (with max same 4) are distinct They allow to uuid a 5-card non-flush hand.
+    They are such that the sums of any 2 combinations of 5 faces (with max same 4) are distinct.
+    They allow to uuid a 5-card non-flush hand.

 + **flush seven** keys:
-    13 keys for faces 1, 2, 3,.., 9, T, J, Q, K, A
+    13 keys for faces 1, 2, 3,.., 9, T, J, Q, K, A.
-    They are such that the sums of any 2 combinations of 5 or 6 or 7 distinct faces are distinct They allow to uuid a 7-card flush hand.
+    They are such that the sums of any 2 combinations of 5 or 6 or 7 distinct faces are distinct.
+    They allow to uuid a 7-card flush hand.

 + **face seven** keys:
-    13 keys for faces 1, 2, 3,.., 9, T, J, Q, K, A
+    13 keys for faces 1, 2, 3,.., 9, T, J, Q, K, A.
-    They are such that the sums of any 2 combinations of 7 faces (with max same 4) are distinct They allow to uuid a 7-card non-flush hand.
+    They are such that the sums of any 2 combinations of 7 faces (with max same 4) are distinct.
+    They allow to uuid a 7-card non-flush hand.

 It turns out that:

 + max(suit keys) < 2^9
 + max(face keys) < 2^23

-So a card (among 52) can be encoded in 32 bits - this plays well with computers !
+So a card (among #suit x #face = 4 x 13 = 52) can be encoded in 32 bits - this plays well with computers !
 From there if all possible cases are pre calculated, a hand rank can be looked up as follows:

-+ sum each card `suit_key` (extracted by bit shift) and lookup of hand is flush
++ Sum each card `suit_key` (extracted by bit shift) and lookup if hand is flush.
-+ if so: sum each card (with suit=flush suit) `flush_seven` and lookup hand rank
++ If so: Sum each card (with suit="flush suit") `flush_seven` and lookup hand rank.
-+ if not: sum each card `face_seven` (extracted by bit shift) and lookup hand rank
++ If not: Sum each card `face_seven` (extracted by bit shift) and lookup hand rank.

 This provides a very fast way to evaluate hand ranks.